Ireland vs South Africa ICC Cricket World Cup 2007

 Following Ireland, the Proteas play Bangladesh on Saturday and coach Mickey Arthur is determined to secure maximum points.
 When you plan for the rest of the Cup these are both banker games but with that comes added pressure, he said.
 If things go well wed also hope to work a bit on run-rate, but first prize is to leave Guyana with six points, the coach asserted.
 After being comprehensively beaten by 83 runs against Australia in their final first round match, South Africa then suffered a scare against Sri Lanka.
 Paceman Lasith Malinga, who captured a world record four wickets in four balls, almost snatched a win for the Lankans but the South African tail held on to scrape home by one wicket.

 Ireland almost caused a major upset in a warm-up match against the South Africans shortly before the tournament began.
 Irelands seam duo Trent Johnston and Dave Langford-Smith helped reduce their illustrious opponents to 91-8 but they were eventually beaten by 35 runs after being bowled out for 157.
 Skipper Johnston insisted his team would not be in awe of any opponents.
 We need to lift our performance by at least 25% in the remaining matches, Johnston insisted on the eve of the match.
+South Africa team (from): G Smith (Captain), J Kallis, L Bosman, M Boucher, AB de Villiers, H Gibbs, A Hall, J Kemp, C Langeveldt, A Nel, M Ntini, R Peterson, S Pollock, A Prince, R Telemachus.

-Ireland team (from): T Johnston (capt), A Botha, J Bray, K Carroll, P Gillespie, D Langford-Smith, K McCallan, J Mooney, P Mooney, E Morgan, K O'Brien, N O'Brien, W Porterfield, B Rankin, A White.
+Ireland team (from): T Johnston (Captain), A Botha, J Bray, K Carroll, P Gillespie, D Langford-Smith, K McCallan, J Mooney, P Mooney, E Morgan, K O'Brien, N O'Brien, W Porterfield, B Rankin, A White.

 Cricket Results